Sojourn’s End, Chapter 1

 “By whose Authority do you make these demands?
 Only a True Lord of Chaos can command me so!”
-I shout defiantly in return, with an air of assurance I am not sure I could have backed up.
+I shout defiantly, with an air of assurance I am not sure I could have backed up.

 ‘She can hear me!’
 I thought, ‘Cryptex?
 What Cryptex?”

 “Go away and bother me no more woman!
 My days of involuntary servitude are long past!”
+I dissembled.
 Would she be deceived?

 “Arawn!
 If your servitude were at an end, then you’d not be able to hear me!
-COME FORTH NOW!”
+COME FORTH!
+NOW!”
+She Commanded.

 ‘Faex!’ she hadn’t bought it.
-With every one of her utterances her voice continued to raise in volume and intensity as her world approached mine in confluence.
+With every one of her utterances her voice continued to raise in volume and intensity as her world approached mine into confluence.